-Researching the various paint palettes of the masters, in Tad Spurgeon's book, chapter: METHODS; I gleaned over all the various historical palettes such as the French 19th Century palette, the Impressionist palette, the Modern Day palette, and many more combinations of colors used by painters, and then went online to GOOGLE the various artists to see their palette choices in their form of expression.
+Researching the various paint palettes of the masters, in Tad Spurgeon's book, chapter: METHODS; I gleaned over all the different historical palettes such as the French 19th Century palette, the Impressionist palette, the Modern Day palette, and many more combinations of colors used by painters, and then went online to GOOGLE the various artists to see their palette choices in their form of expression.

 I took one of my fall photos as an inspiration and experimented with one of the palettes of John Carlson Triad Palette.
 John was an American Impressionist (1875-1947)...read more about John Carlson here.